opencontrol/example-pipelines/output/CM-2.md

 - NIST guidance, best practices, CIS benchmarks along with standard and hardened Operating System AMIs have been utilized.
 - DevOps maintain copies of the latest Production Software Baseline, which includes the following elements: Manufacturer, Type, Version number, Software, Databases, and Stats.

-AlienVault USM for AWS is provided by the vendor as a secure hardened AMI image that is deployed using a cloudformation template.